 - Advocating for the use of traditional Chinese characters.

 As the sole heir of traditional Chinese writing and literature, Taiwan has witnessed the Chinese language gain rapid traction with the international community in recent years.
-The Ministry's overseas Taiwan Academy program helps to teach both the language and the culture to all who are interested in learning.
+The Ministry's overseas offices offers materials on both the language and the culture to all who are interested in learning.

 - Establishing stronger ties with publishing powerhouses around the world.